-In April 2015, the University of Wisconsin Board of Regents preliminarily approved rule revisions to the administrative rules known as Ch.
-UWS 4, Wis.
+On July 1, 2016, revisions to the administrative rules known as UWS Chapter 4, Wis.
 Admin.
-Code, "Procedures for Dismissal of Faculty," Ch.
-UWS 7, Wis.
+Code, "Procedures for Dismissal of Faculty," UWS Chapter 7, Wis.
 Admin.
-Code, "Dismissal of Faculty in Special Cases," and Ch.
-UWS 11, Wis.
+Code, "Dismissal of Faculty in Special Cases," and UWS Chapter 11, Wis.
 Admin.
-Code, "Dismissal of Academic Staff for Cause" to comply with the directives outlined in Title IX, the Dear Colleague Letter issued by the U.S. Department of Education Office for Civil Rights, and the Violence Against Women Act.
-The process to finalize rule revisions is expected to continue through fall 2015.
-UW-Madison will ensure that all employee disciplinary procedures are compliant with federal law on an ad hoc basis until such revisions to the written procedures are completed.
+Code, "Dismissal of Academic Staff for Cause" went into effect.
+These rule revisions were initiated in 2014 to comply with the directives outlined in Title IX, the Dear Colleague Letter issued by the U.S. Department of Education Office for Civil Rights, and the Violence Against Women Act.